cheyrou23/using-cloud/help for end users/Using trello.md

 ### Using trello

+You can sign up for and use Trello for free or ask your IT team for a corporate account.

+Set your username to first_last, for example alex_black.
+If you are going to work on boards used by other organisations set your username to first_last_organisation, for example alex_black_moj.

+Use a recognisable profile photo and put your role in 'What I do' so other people know who they are sharing information with.

+Use the [tour](https://trello.com/tour), [getting started guide](https://trello.com/guide) and [help](http://help.trello.com/) for guidance on using Trello.

-The trello profile is public and that anyone with internet access can view it (e.g. [https://trello.com/nickwoodcraft](https://trello.com/nickwoodcraft)).
+The Trello profile is public and that anyone with internet access can view it (e.g. [https://trello.com/nickwoodcraft](https://trello.com/nickwoodcraft)).
 This does not expose activity, comments, cards, organisation, or other details and will not show up in web searches.

 Sign up to trello using your corporate email address to ensure separation between personal and work boards.
 [Delete your trello account](http://help.trello.com/article/749-deleting-your-trello-account) if you leave the organisation.

-Talk to your IT or information security team before connecting trello to another service.
+Talk to your IT or information security team before connecting Trello to another service.
 For example you can connect trello to Google Drive, but this can give trello excessive access to Google Drive.
 If you have a paid account this option can be managed by your administrator.

 ### Managing information

-You can sign up for and use trello for free or use a Cabinet Office corporate account available.
-There is no difference to the security or handling of your information but the corporate account does provide tools for information management and allows user account management to ensure people don't retain access after leaving the organisation.
-If you are working on important projects where information needs protecting and retaining you should request a corporate account.

---------------------------------------------------------.

-#### Managing information

 Record or summarise important work information in a permanent record at regular intervals or at the end of a piece of work.